IPSO Study DayParis

 3 The Sleep of Reason Produces Monsters.
 Goya Los Caprichos number 43, 1799

 ” Together we will be meeting to discuss the many forms of fear for the future that besets our world today.

 Severe climate change, war, nuclear threat and totalitarianism are todays four horsemen of the apocalypse.
 Analysands and psychoanalysts need to realise the unconscious terrain of anxieties and develop bravery as our clinical encounters meet and holds the ghosts of past trans-generational trauma that returns to us as a haunting.

 I look forward to discussions of your clinical work as this IPSO Study Day contains the environment of fragments, myths, monsters and storytelling with thoughtful understanding and fortitude through free association and metaphor.”Jonathan Sklar

 Muriel Gayet, Catherine Gérard, Monica Fraenkel d’Alançon,

-We are a team of french IPSO members from:
+We are a team of french IPSO members (candidates and newly qualified members) from:

 de Recherche et de Formation